-Exercise recommendations and precautions post myocardial infarction
+Exercise recommendations and precautions post-myocardial infarction

 Myocardial Infarctions (MI) – commonly referred to as heart attacks – have a high prevalence in Australia and throughout the world.
 An MI generally occurs due to a blockage in a coronary artery, as a result of a blood clot.
-Following an MI, it is likely that there will be some pharmacological intervention to assist with management of cholesterol, blood pressure and heart rate response.
+Following an MI, it is likely that there will be some pharmacological intervention to assist with the management of cholesterol, blood pressure, and heart rate response.
 Another strategy that is widely and successfully implemented for recovery post-MI is Cardiac Rehabilitation (CR).

 So, what is Cardiac Rehabilitation (CR)?

 CR is a holistic intervention focused on the importance of establishing a healthy and active lifestyle through exercise, education, and psychological assistance.
 Research demonstrates that those individuals who participate in exercise-based CR have:

 - Reduction in cardiac and cardiovascular mortality

 - Reduced systolic blood pressure, cholesterol and triglycerides

 - Increased exercise tolerance and muscular strength

 - Independent completion of activities of daily living (ADL)